ST2Projects/ssh-sentinel-server/README.md

 Servers require some configuration to use the CA. In short:

-- Copy the CA **public key** to the server and save it in `/etc/ssh/ca.pub`
+- Copy the CA **public key** to the server and save it in `/etc/ssh/ca.pub` , you can always grab this from `https://auth.your.domain/com/capubkey`
 - Edit `/etc/ssh/sshd_config` and add `TrustedUserCAKeys /etc/ssh/ca.pub`
 - Restart SSHD `service sshd restart`

 The easiest way to do this across an estate is with ansible.
 There is an [ansible galaxy role available](https://galaxy.ansible.com/neo1908/install_ssh_ca)

 Create a new playbook called `deploy-sentinel-ca.yml` with something like

 ```yaml
 - hosts: sentinel_managed